HEIG-VD-WEB/web-course/docs/glossary.md

 *[ARP]: Address Resolution Protocol is a communication protocol used for discovering the link layer address, such as a MAC address, associated with a given internet layer address, typically an IPv4 address.
+*[CDN]: Content Delivery Network is a geographically distributed group of servers that work together to provide fast delivery of Internet content.
 *[CORS]: Cross-Origin Resource Sharing is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
 *[CSS]: Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.
 *[CSRF]: Cross-Site Request Forgery is an attack that forces an end user to execute unwanted actions on a web application in which they're currently authenticated.